Are you framing your ask as an “annual appeal” or as “we only ask once a year?”

 It matters, because people will account for how much they spend on usual annual giving differently than how much they’ll spend for exceptional, one-time occurrences.

-And a growing body of research in psychology and behavioral economics shows how you frame your ask can have a big difference in your fundraising results.
-Much of this has to do with how people mentally account for all consumer ‘purchases’ — including charitable giving.
+A growing body of research in psychology and behavioral economics shows how you frame your ask can have a big difference in your fundraising results.
+Much of this has to do with how people mentally account for consumer ‘purchases’ — including charitable giving.

-When we spend resources we keep track of that expenditure based on the mental account it came from.
+When we spend resources we keep track of each expenditure based on the mental account it came from.